lmjh/fitness-tracker/TESTING.md

 When users clicked on "Older Logs" or "Newer Logs" to cycle through paginated records on the Workout Logs page, the window view would return to the top of the page.
 This created a frustrating user experience, as users would have to scroll down past the title, description and filters every time they changed page.

 This was resolved by adding an element id to the workout logs results section and adding that element to the older/newer pagination links.
 Now when the links are clicked, the user is taken directly to the results.
-For consistency, a similar effect was added to the filter logs button, this time focusing the user on the filters panel when a new date range is submitted.

 ### 13. Entering invalid data into flask route parameters caused errors